gr8pr1/ctf-writeups/THM-challenges/Tech_Supp0rt: 1/README.md

 ![Listing Server](assets/listing-server.png)

 The Subrion directory is now useless; it has served its purpose.
+The test directory is not something we are going to be looking at, it is useless as well.

+While running a few scans, such as capabilities (```bash getcap -r / 2>/dev/null```)